THE BOOK OF ACTS

 3.3.
 What do you conclude about the date of the composition of the Book of Acts?

-and external evidence does not all point in the same direction, so
+and external evidence do not point in the same direction.
+Based on

-that based on the internal it is possible to argue for a date before
+the internal evidence it is possible to argue for a date before 70

-70 and even as early as the early 60's and on the external evidence
+and even as early as the early 60's, whereas on the external evidence

 4. Where was the Book of Acts written?